0x0greper/simple_yolo_aimbot/README.md

 # simple_yolo_aimbot
-A PoC of a simple aimbot made for assaultcube with yolo v8
+A PoC of a simple aimbot made for assaultcube version 1.2 with yolo v8